 - 1. That the current software is built upon, rather than redesigned from scratch.
 The software can be adapted to run on a Raspberry Pi, or even a GNU/Linux laptop if required. - 2.
-That more detailed testing and debugging of several aspects of the software are required; in particular: - (a) The software should be tested for memory leaks by running for an extended time period - (b) Any alternative image processing algorithms should be tested independently of the main system and then integrated after it is certain that no memory errors remain - 3.
-That work is continued on documenting all aspects of the system. - 4.
-That the GitHub Issues page[19] is used to identify and solve future issues and/or bugs - 5.
-That members of the 2013 software team are contacted if further explanation of any aspect of the software is needed.
+That more detailed testing and debugging of several aspects of the software are required; in particular: - (a) The software should be tested for memory leaks by running for an extended time period (Note: At this stage, no section of the software other than the image processing algorithms are to performing any runtime memory management). - (b) Any alternative image processing algorithms should be tested independently of the main system and then integrated after it is certain that no memory errors remain - 3.
+That work is continued on the GUI combining aspects of the Master Template with the (functional) testing GUI - 4.
+That work is continued on documenting all aspects of the system. - 5.
+That the GitHub Issues page [19] is used to identify and solve future issues and/or bugs

+6. That members of the 2013 software team are contacted if further explanation of any aspect of the software is needed.